mikemcqueen/DataPipeline/README.md

 LoNTrader (Legends of Norrath Trader) is a personal project I created and worked on during the 2006-2009 timeframe, approximately.
-It's a Windows C++ application for automated trading of digital trading cards in the Legends of Norrath digital trading card game.
+It's a Windows C++ application (~35,000 lines) for automated trading of digital trading cards in the Legends of Norrath digital trading card game.
 Legends of Norrath has since been shut down, so I figured I'd put the code online for no particular reason, other than to pique or satisfy the curiousity of the curious.

 LoNTrader uses the "DataPipeline" framework, which is a lightweight multi-threaded data-processing framework that I wrote along with this application, and have used for other applications.
 The Data Pipeline consists of three states: Acquire, Translate, and Execute.